-A. Symptom control asthma sympt tom control In the past 4 weeks, has the child had: Well controlled Partly controlled Uncontrolle Daytime asthma symptoms for more than a few minutes, more than once a week?Any activity limitation due to asthma?
-(Runs/plays less than other children, tires easily during walks/playing?)Reliever medication needed more than once a week?Any night waking or night coughing due to asthma?
-Yes□ No□ Yes□ No□ Yes□ No□ Yes□ No□ None of these 1-2 of these 3-4 of these B. Future risk for poor asthma outcomes V Uncontrolled asthma symptoms One or more severe exacerbations (ED attendance, how The start of the child's usual 'flare-up' season (especial Exposures: tobacco smoke; indoor or outdoor air pollut pets, mold), especially in combination with viral infection Major psychological or socio-economic problems for che Poor adherence with controller medication, or incorrect Outdoor pollution (NO2 and particles)99 lly if autumn/fall) tion; indoor allerge on 698 hild or family ens (e.g. hou Risk factors for persistent airflow limitation Severe asthma with several hospitalizations History of bronchiolitis History of bronchiolitis Risk factors for medication side-effects
+A. Symptom control Level of a asthma sympt tom control In the past 4 weeks, has the child had: Well controlled Partly controlled Uncontrolled Daytime asthma symptoms for more than a few minutes, more than once a week?
+Any activity limitation due to asthma?
+(Runs/plays less than other children, tires easily during walks/playing?)
+Yes□ No□ Yes□ No□ None 1-2 3-4 SABA reliever medication needed more than once a wee k?Yes□ No□ of these of these of these Any night waking or night coughing due to asthma?
+Yes□ No□

+B. Future risk for poor asthma outcomes

+Risk factors for asthma exacerbations within the next few months

+- Uncontrolled asthma symptoms - · One or more severe exacerbations (ED attendance, hospitalization, or course of OCS) in previous year - The start of the child's usual 'flare-up' season (especially if autumn/fall) - Exposures: tobacco smoke; indoor or outdoor air pollution; indoor allergens (e.g. house dust mite, cockroach, pets, mold), especially in combination with viral infection637 - Major psychological or socio-economic problems for child or family - · Poor adherence with controller medication, or incorrect inhaler technique - Outdoor pollution (NO2 and particles)92

+Risk factors for persistent airflow limitation

+- Severe asthma with several hospitalizations - History of bronchiolitis

+Risk factors for medication side-effects

+- Systemic: Frequent courses of OCS, high dose and/or potent ICS - Local: moderate/high dose or potent ICS; incorrect inhaler technique; failure to protect skin or eyes when using ICS by nebulizer or spacer with face mask

+ICS: inhaled corticosteroids; OCS: oral corticosteroids; SABA: short-acting betaz-agonist; Excludes reliever taken before exercise